Knotx/knotx/documentation/src/main/wiki/HighLevelArchitecture.md

 Custom business logic can be encapsulated in dedicated Knots / Adapters.

 Knot is module which defines custom step while [request routing](#KnotRouting).
 It can process custom fragments, invoke Adapters and redirect site visitors to new site or error page.
-More about Knots you can read in dedicated section.
+More information about Knots can be found in the [[dedicated section|Knot]].

-Adapters are used to communicate with external services.
+[[Adapters|Adapter]] are used to communicate with external services.
 Knot.x recommends to create dedicated Adapter every time we need to perform some business logic or adapt service response to other format.

 If REST service responses can be used as is without any changes no custom Adapters will be required.
-Knot.x Core provides generic HTTP Adapter which can communicate with services.
+Knot.x provides generic HTTP Adapters ([[Http Service Adapter|HttpServiceAdapter]] and ) which can communicate with services.
 It is marked on diagram with arrow between Knot.x and Services Layer.